TheOdinProject/curriculum/advanced_html_css/animation/transforms.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - Learn more about `matrix` by checking Quackit's article on the [matrix function](https://www.quackit.com/css/functions/css_matrix_function.cfm).
-- For a full reference, there's always [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function).
+- For a full reference, there’s always [MDN's documentation on CSS transform functions](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function).
-- For more on the 3D transform functions, [W3Schools](https://www.w3schools.com/css/css3_3dtransforms.asp) has a good article demonstrating how they work.
+- For more on the 3D transform functions, [W3Schools' page on CSS transforms](https://www.w3schools.com/css/css3_3dtransforms.asp) is a good article demonstrating how they work.